crazycapivara/imapy/README.md

 <generator object <genexpr> at 0x9427eb4>
 ```
 So you can iterate over found messages and apply several parsing functions to them suitable to your needs.
-The included utility module `imapy.utils` already contains a lot of parsing functions.
+The included utility module `imapy.utils` already contains a lot of such functions.
 Hence, also parsing or rather extracting needed information can be simply done with a few lines of code ...
 ```Python
 from imapy import utils
 [...]